 - Payment instructions — ACH routing/account number, PayPal link, credit card processing link, or check payable to

 For Canadian freelancers registered for GST/HST: also include your Business Number (BN with RT suffix), the tax rate, and the tax amount collected.
 Missing your BN means the client can't claim the input tax credit — they'll push back on the invoice.
+The registration thresholds and the full list of mandatory fields are covered in the GST/HST and VAT invoice guide.

 For UK VAT-registered freelancers: include your VAT registration number, the net amount, VAT amount, and gross total.
 This is a legal requirement, not a preference.